 Epsilon Sigma Alpha International - North Carolina State Council Scholarship Board

-The Carolina council of Epsilon Sigma Alpha scholarship Board offers scholarship opportunities for students and teachers who are pursuing a degree or certification n Special Education in 2013.
+The Carolina council of Epsilon Sigma Alpha scholarship Board offers scholarship opportunities for students and teachers who are pursuing a degree or certification n Special Education in 2015.
 The scholarship ranges from $500 to $2500 per year and is targeted to individuals training for work with exceptional children.
 Current North Carolina teachers seeking additional training are also eligible.
-Applications must be post marked by April 1, 2013 and awards will be made by May 15, 2013.

 Forgivable Education Loans for Service (FELS)